romshark/plugger/README.md

 	}()

 	// Send three async requests
-	// The third request is intentionally targeting an inexistent endpoint. var wg sync.WaitGroup
+	var wg sync.WaitGroup
 	wg.Add(3)
 	go func() { // This request will take 1s to process.